dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

 ## Understanding the SNS Launch process

-For each SNS, the decentralization sale is realized in a separate _decentralization sale canister_ that exists during the SNS's launch and is owned by the IC who will run the sale.
+For each SNS, the decentralization sale is realized in a separate _decentralization sale canister_ that exists during the SNS's launch, and is owned by the IC which will run the sale.
 In more detail, it is controlled by the NNS root canister.

-* The sale canister is set up at start with a defined amount of SNS tokens to be distributed publicly.
+* The sale canister is set up at the start with a defined amount of SNS tokens to be distributed publicly.

 * During the decentralization sale, participants can send ICP to the sale canister to contribute to the dapp’s funding.

-* At the sale’s end the collected ICP are “swapped” for the SNS tokens: the participants get SNS tokens and the SNS gets the collected ICP.
+* At the sale’s end the collected ICP are “swapped” for the SNS tokens; the participants get SNS tokens and the SNS gets the collected ICP.
 Each user will receive their portion of the pool of SNS tokens, pro-rated by their % of the overall number of ICP contributed.
 For example, if the sale canister initially held 1000 SNS